Staying Healthy Among High Rate of Respiratory lllness

 Wash Your Hands and Clean High Touch Surfaces

-Please encourage and support your staff and customers/clients to wash their hands often using proper hand hygiene.
-Disinfect high-touch surfaces in your business or organization often and as part of regular infection prevention control processes.
+It is encouraged to wash your hands often using proper hand hygiene and to disinfect high-touch surfaces often and as part of regular infection prevention control processes.

 When we use many layers of protection, we lower the risk of illness for ourselves and those around us, especially the most vulnerable.
 Contact Health Connection at 1-877-721-7520 for more information or visit their website.